Trusted WordPress tutorials, when you need them most.

 WordPress comes with a built-in content type to add pages to your website.
 Often, WordPress themes add pre-designed page templates to display your pages.

-This means that, in most cases, you shouldn’t need to upload an HTML page to your WordPress site.
+In most cases, you shouldn’t need to upload an HTML page to your WordPress site.

 Expert Tip: We recommend using SeedProd, the best WordPress page builder plugin, to design custom pages.
 You can use its drag-and-drop interface to design your landing page.
 Plus, it comes with professionally designed templates to use as starting points.